mattgwagner/mattgwagner/cv.md

 **Principal Software Engineer** -- August 2017 - Present

 * Solution Architect and Technical Lead for team of 5+ cross-disciplinary engineers and product owner
+* Primary mentor for junior application development craftsmen, responsible for coaching and career development
 * Responsible for Screening, Interviewing, and Onboarding New Engineers, utilizing Jazz HR
 * Designed Applicant Code Screen to improve Signal-to-Noise ratio for New Candidates through our hiring pipeline
 * Balanced development efforts across multiple concurrent projects and clients while maintaining focus on quality outputs
-* Primary mentor for junior application development craftsmen, responsible for coaching and career development
-* Utilized Knockout.js with Crafted API backends to wire up rich client experiences
+* Utilized ReactJS and Knockout.js with Crafted API backends to wire up rich client experiences
-* Experience in ReactJS for cross-platform web and mobile experiences with a RESTful API backend
 * Refactored and tuned Extract-Transform-Load process for client data warehousing project in SQL Server and Reporting Services

+### Red Leg Dev, LLC
+**Owner, Principal Engineer** - June, 2018 - Present

+* Provide software engineering and organizational leadership consulting services to small and medium sized business clients
+* Self-driven work, drove User Stories and feature requests to completion utilizing a variety of technical skills, ranging from business-driven PDF form generation to Azure AD and OpenID Connect SSO implementations
+* Experience with time-tracking and reporting, producing client invoices and handling bookkeeping

 ### U.S. Army, Florida Army National Guard
 **MOS 13A, Field Artillery Officer** - September, 2011 - Present